 The furnace vent connector is too close to a combustible material.
 This is a hazard.
 A minimum clearance of 6" is required between the single wall vent connector and the combustible material.
 The double wall type B vent requires only 1" of clearance.
-The installation of a furnace vent thimble is recommended.
+Repairs are recommended.